markolenkkeri/istumapaikat-mn/README.md

 Clone this repository.
 Run `./gradlew bootRun` or `gradlew.bat bootRun` or install Gradle and Grails with http://sdkman.io .

 ## Usage
-Call http://localhost:8080/action/initialize to read the CSV files.
-Better get those from somewhere as well...

 Call http://localhost:8080/action/randomize for a good t... for a distribution of seatconsumers to rooms

 Call http://localhost:8080/action/draftpicks for a randomized seatconsumer list